-The School values and respects all members of the community.
+The Federation values and respects all members of the community.
 Colleagues are expected to work in co-operation and collaboration, within an ethos of mutual trust and confidence.
-All employees and volunteers must be committed to promoting the safety, welfare and interests of pupils as paramount.
+All employees and volunteers must be committed to promoting the safety, welfare and interests of children (pupils/students) as paramount.
 Staff are expected to place the wellbeing, development and progress of children/young people at the heart of their professional practice.

-- 1.1 The public is entitled to expect the highest standards of conduct from all the School employees.
-To serve the School, you should implement its policies and perform your duties, with integrity, honesty, impartiality and objectivity. - 1.2 The purpose of the Code is to assist you in carrying out your job by making clear the standards of behaviour the School requires you to meet.
-It incorporates the existing laws, regulations and conditions of service you should be most aware of in your work for the School.
+- 1.1 The public is entitled to expect the highest standards of conduct from all the Federation employees.
+To serve the Federation, you should implement its policies and perform your duties, with integrity, honesty, impartiality and objectivity. - 1.2 The purpose of the Code is to assist you in carrying out your job by making clear the standards of behaviour the Federation requires you to meet.
+It incorporates the existing laws, regulations and conditions of service you should be most aware of in your work for the Federation.